Materials-Data-Science-and-Informatics/awesome-fair/README.md

 See also this [publication](https://academic.oup.com/nar/article/45/D1/D347/2770665).

 * [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) - OLS is a repository for biomedical ontologies that aims to provide a single point of access to the latest ontology versions.
+### Related semantics lists
+Also see
+* [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
+* [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies.
 ## Finding datasets and software

 * [Datacite commons](https://commons.datacite.org/) - Search through the metadata indexed by Datacite.